lkcozy/blockchain/README.md

   </p>
 </div>

-Blockchain is immutable, distributed public ledger and peer-to-peer (P2P network).
+Blockchain is an immutable, distributed public ledger and peer-to-peer (P2P network).

 - Block = all transactions within a certain time period
 - Blockchain = links all blocks together